Adriana Maldonado López: Political career

 In parliament, Maldonado López has since been serving on the Committee on the Internal Market and Consumer Protection.
 In 2022, she also joined the Special Committee on the COVID-19 pandemic.

 In addition to her committee assignments, Maldonado López has been part of the parliament's delegation for relations with the Pan-African Parliament since 2021.
 She is also a member of the European Parliament Intergroup on Artificial Intelligence and Digital and the European Parliament Intergroup on Small and Medium-Sized Enterprises (SMEs).

+She was elected to the 15th Congress of Deputies in the 2023 Spanish general election from Navarre.